flekschas/jupyter-scatter/README.md

 **Important:** in order for jscatter to recognize categorical data, the `dtype` of the corresponding column needs to be `category`!

-You can of course customize the color map and many other parameters of the visual encoding as shown next.
+You can, of course, customize the color map and many other parameters of the visual encoding as shown next.

 #### Functional API Example

-The [flat API](#advanced-example), can get overwhelming when you want to customize a lot of properties.
-Therefore, jscatter provides a functional API that groups properties by type.
+The [flat API](#advanced-example) can get overwhelming when you want to customize a lot of properties.
+Therefore, jscatter provides a functional API that groups properties by type and exposes them via meaningfully-named methods.

 ```python
 scatter = jscatter.Scatter(data=df, x='mass', y='speed')